 The Crossed Loans had an aggregate principal outstanding of approximately \$9.2 million as of December 31, 2011 and were secured by the former Borders stores in Oklahoma City, Oklahoma, Columbia, Maryland, Germantown, Maryland, and one of the former Borders stores in Omaha, Nebraska.
-As of December 31, 2011, the net book value of the four mortgaged properties was approximately \$9.1 million, and annualized base rent for the four mortgaged properties, one of which is currently occupied, was approximately \$.5 million, or 1.4% of the Company's annualized base rent as of December 31, 2011.
+As of December 31, 2011, the net book value of the four mortgaged properties was approximately \$9.1 million, and annualized base rent for the four mortgaged properties, one of which was occupied, accounted for approximately \$.5 million, or 1.4% of the Company's annualized base rent as of December 31, 2011.
 The lender declared all four Crossed Loans in default and accelerated the Company's obligations thereunder.
 As a result of the Borders liquidation program, the Company did not have sufficient cash flow from the properties to continue to pay the debt service on the Crossed Loans and elected not to pay the debt service.
-See Note 19 for more information on the Crossed Loans.